Woody88/purescript-wai/README.md

 ## Installation

 ***This library is not yet published to pursuit.***
-You can install this package by adding it to your packages.dhall:
+You can install this package by adding the details below to your packages.dhall:
 <details>

 ```dhall